-Executives, it should come as no surprise that your job competitors will be strategic, sharp, and savvy top professionals.
-Many of them will pursue a job search with precision and be highly qualified for the role.
-Are you prepared to sell yourself, with confidence, in your resume?
+It should come as no surprise that many executives are strategic, sharp, and savvy top professionals.
+Many of them will pursue a job search with precision and leverage deep qualifications to stand out as the candidate of choice.

 To be considered for a top position, your resume must promote you with purpose!

-Executive-level resumes are unique.
-They need to convey deep strategic value with supporting metrics and rich results.
-Too little information in an executive resume will cause the document to pale in comparison next to strong leaders, and too much information will suffocate your value.
+The very best executive resumes convey strategic value with supporting metrics and rich results.
+Resumes with too little information cause the document to pale in comparison next to strong leaders, and too much information suffocates value.

-To position yourself as a strong and qualified leader, showcasing how you can helm an organization and drive a business forward, here is a checklist of 5 tasks to help you compile a resume that shines:
+Position yourself as a strong and qualified leader, showcasing how you can helm an organization and drive a business forward, applying these 5 steps:

-You likely already know the value of branding a business, so treat yourself the same.
+You likely understand the value of branding a business, so treat yourself the same.

-You are the commodity; what is going to motivate others to buy-in to what you are selling?
+If you are the commodity – what is going to motivate others to buy what you are selling?

 What strongly positions you as a leader?

-Start the resume with a branded statement that sets the stage for the upcoming content and immediately engages the reader.
-Need some value proposition ideas or headlines for top executives?
+Start the resume with a branded statement that sets the stage for upcoming content.
+Immediately engage the reader.
+Seeking value proposition ideas or headlines?
 Check out this post on top executive resume strategies with branded headline examples or gain inspiration from these:

-A long and solid work history is expected for positions at the top; but the reader doesn’t care about all of the details.
+A long and solid work history is expected for positions at the top; yet readers don’t want all of the details.

 Keep content refined.
 Everyday tasks are a snore and will do NOTHING to set you apart from competitors, so be strategic with your resume offerings.

 What impacts can you showcase that will capture and keep the eye of the reader?
-A few solid and major impacts will speak volumes over everyday responsibilities and keep content from rambling on and on and on…..
+A select sampling of measurable impacts will speak volumes over everyday responsibilities and keep content from rambling on and on and on…..

 A resume is not a career chronology, it is a marketing tool.
 Succinct and tight content is easier to absorb and packs more punch.

-Unsure how to write a resume that is just 3 pages long but still delivers with purpose?
-Check these award-winning samples here.
+Unsure how to write a resume that is just 3 pages long but still delivers purpose?
+Check out these award-winning samples here.

 High-impact career stories need proof of skill.
 Skill is best demonstrated with rich results.
-Laden your executive resume with solid metrics to support your abilities and position you as a top expert.
+Laden your executive resume with solid metrics to support abilities and position you as an expert.

 You’ve likely heard the saying ‘actions speak louder than words’ – this applies in your resume, only the actions are the impacts!

 Start bullet points with the achievement and succinctly weave in the story about how end results came to be under your leadership and direction.
-Those are wow factors.
+These are wow factors.

-At the executive level you need lots of wow is needed to promote value and position someone as an above-average candidate.
-Examples of good front-loaded impact statements include:
+At the executive level lots of wow is needed to promote value and position someone as an above-average candidate.
+Examples of solid, front-loaded impact statements include:

 - Slashed $13M in costs over 2 years with efficiency improvements.